engrshuvodas/Email-Signature-2-FluentIdentity-Lite/README.md

 <ul>
   <li>Host your profile image publicly and replace the image URL in the HTML.</li>
   <li>Update <code>mailto:</code> and <code>tel:</code> links to match your own contact info.</li>
-  <li>Replace social media links with your personal profiles.</li>
+  <li>Replace social media links and icons with your personal profiles and branding.</li>
-  <li>Test the final signature across Gmail, Outlook, and mobile clients for responsiveness.</li>
+  <li>Use only the icons you need to keep the signature clean.</li>
 </ul>

 <hr>